 The Most Common SEC Filings, Explained by Data

-The most common SEC filing isn't the 10-K or 10-Q — it's the insider Form 4.
-A data-backed guide to EDGAR's busiest form types, ranked and explained.
+The most common SEC filing is not the 10-K or the 10-Q. It is the insider Form 4.
+A data-backed guide to EDGAR's busiest forms, ranked, defined and explained.

-The most common SEC filing is not the 10-K annual report, the 10-Q quarterly report, or the 8-K that scrolls across the screen on earnings day.
-It is the humble Form 4 — the one-page insider-transaction notice a company officer, director, or large shareholder files after buying or selling stock.
-This page ranks the most common SEC filings straight from the EDGAR index, defines every major form type in plain English, and shows why the documents investors actually read are a thin sliver of what the SEC receives.
+The most common SEC filing is not the 10-K annual report, the 10-Q, or the 8-K that scrolls across the screen on earnings day.
+It is the humble Form 4, the one-page insider-transaction notice a company officer, director or large shareholder files after buying or selling stock.
+This page ranks the most common SEC filings straight from the EDGAR index, defines each major form in plain English, and ends with the practical part: how to pull up a company's filings and read one.

 What are the most common SEC filings?

-EDGAR — the SEC's Electronic Data Gathering, Analysis, and Retrieval system — is the public database every U.S. securities filing lands in.
-Our copy of its daily index took in more than 1.2 million filings over the trailing year, roughly 101,000 every month, spread across 388 distinct form types from more than 154,000 separate filers.
+EDGAR, the SEC's Electronic Data Gathering, Analysis, and Retrieval system, is the public database every U.S. securities filing lands in.
+Our copy of its daily index took in more than 1.2 million filings over the trailing year, roughly 104,000 a month, across 387 form types from more than 156,000 filers.

 The exact SQL behind every number